Frequently Asked Questions

 Yes.
 Westland Academy’s courses are accessible to mental health and health care practitioners from around the world through our online platform.
 However, programs are currently only offered in English.

-Do I need any prior training to take these programs?
+Do I need any prior training to take these courses?

-Westland Academy’s programs are designed to enhance existing training for mental health and healthcare professionals, such as counsellors, psychologists, psychotherapists, social workers, nurses and doctors.
-It is not available to the general public.
-Students are required to already have certification, licensure and/or in-training for these professions prior to enrolment at Westland.
-You will be required to provide evidence of certification/licensure and a copy of your governing code of ethics prior to access to programs.
+Westland Academy’s programs are designed to enhance existing training for mental health and healthcare professionals, such as counsellors, psychologists, psychotherapists, social workers, nurses, doctors, plus other complementary healthcare professionals.
+It is not designed for the general public.
+Students are required to already have certification, licensure and/or have current enrolment in, a training program for a helping profession prior to enrolment at Westland.
+As part of registration, students will be required to attest to current enrolment in a certified training program, or indicate membership with a governing body that has ethical oversight / a code of ethics, that monitors your practice.

-Will I get one-on-one time with a supervisor or teacher?
-Can I get individual case consultation with my program?
+Will I get one-on-one time with a supervisor or instructor?

-How is the program taught (video, written format etc.)?
+How are the courses taught (video, written format etc.)?

-Each program differs slightly so see each program for specific details.
-However, the format is relatively consistent across each course.
-Most programs include written content, video content, case studies, quizzes, downloadable worksheets (for both clients and practitioners) and interviews with specialists.
+Each course differs slightly so see each course for specific details.
+However, the format is relatively consistent.
+Most courses include written content, video content, case studies, quizzes, downloadable worksheets (for both clients and practitioners) and interviews with specialists.
 Extensive resource lists will also be provided which would include such things as recommended readings for practitioners and clients (books, research etc), recommended videos, and applicable/helpful community programs.